CLRX/CLRX-mirror/doc/GcnInstrsVop2.md

 source operands
 * only SRC0 can holds LDS_DIRECT

+Unaligned pairs of SGPRs are allowed in source and destination operands.

 VOP2 opcodes (0-63) are reflected in VOP3 in range: 256-319.
 List of the instructions by opcode: